mdugot/FDF/README.md

 You can also launch it without argument and write your own map in the console.

-Once it has been launched, you can use keyboard to change the representation :
+Once it has been launched, you can use the keyboard to change the representation :

 Q-E : rotation (on the Y axis).
 A-D : rotation (on the Z axis).